mallworth/TerminalStats/README.md

 Description: This program enhances the macOS terminal interface by displaying an ASCII Apple logo and system hardware statistics.

-Instructions: Navigate to Terminal settings (`⌘,`) and drag terminal_profile.terminal into your terminal profiles list.
-Go to the Shell tab, enable 'Run Command', and type the following command, replacing [path to main.c] with the actual file path to main.c on your machine: `printf "\033c" && gcc [path to main.c] && ./a.out`.
+Instructions: In your TerminalStats directory, type `gcc -o terminal_stats main.c` to compile the program.
+Then type `sudo mv terminal_stats /usr/local/bin` to move the program so it can be executed from any location in your terminal environment.
+Navigate to Terminal settings (`⌘,`) and drag terminal_profile.terminal into your terminal profiles list.
+Go to the Shell tab, enable 'Run Command', and type `printf "\033c" && terminal_profile`.
+Now the terminal_stats program will be run anytime you open a new terminal window, and can be re-run by typing `terminal_stats`.

 Author: Max Allworth-Miles